 Creating an alarm or email notification that triggers when Disk Latency or DAVG is high (2033003)

 To create an alarm that triggers when the virtual machine disk latency or DAVG surpasses a threshold for a defined amount of time:

-Note: This can only be done on a per virtual machine bases.
-Therefore, you can select different virtual machines on different datastores to configure this alarm to monitor several datastores.
+Note: This is done only on a per virtual machine bases.
+Therefore, select different virtual machines on different datastores to configure this alarm to monitor several datastores.

 - Click the virtual machine you want to monitor in vCenter Server.